BA with a Major in English

 Select three of the following, according to the guidelines listed above:9

-Understanding Grammar & Style
+Understanding Grammar and Style

 Understanding Rhetoric